Rysth/REACT-eCommerce/README.md

 ### Key Features <a name="key-features"></a>

-- Feature 1
+- Display a list of products from an API.
-- Feature 2
+- Add products to a Cart Item.
-- Feature 3
+- Calculate the Subtotal, Taxes, and Total of the products.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>